Series #1: Majorana fermions

-Team: This first ML4Q Concepts seminar series is organized by Markus Müller (RWTH Aachen/ FZ Jülich), Fabian Hassler (RWTH Aachen), Hans Kroha (U Bonn), and Roman Riwar (FZ Jülich) with help from the ML4Q Office.
+The first ML4Q Concepts seminar series on Majorana fermions was organized by Markus Müller (RWTH Aachen/ FZ Jülich), Fabian Hassler (RWTH Aachen), Hans Kroha (U Bonn), and Roman Riwar (FZ Jülich) and took place from December 2020 to January 2020.

 10 Dec.
 2020, 10:30